Aligning sales and marketing teams is a struggle for many companies. When departments aren’t aligned, it can trigger multiple problems.

 Also, provide shared access to customer data.
 Through your CRM and marketing automation integration, marketing and sales can review data in real-time.
 For example, which eBook had the highest click rate after sales sent them to prospective customers?
 This data helps marketing determine what’s working and what’s not.

-3. Collect & discuss responses.
+3. Collect & discuss responses from the customer feedback loop

 Collecting and discussing customer responses is the step where you look for improvements.
 In other words, it’s your follow-up process.
 Marketing and sales collaborated; marketing delivered content/initiatives, and sales presented to the customer.
 Now you need to know: what objections did sales receive from customers during each step of the sales process?